bambielli/bambielli.github.io/_posts/2016-02-20-watch-vs-watch-strict-vs-watch-collection.md

 ### [$watchGroup][watch-group]{:target="_blank"}

 The distinction between this watcher and `$watchCollection`, is that `$watchGroup` takes a **group of expressions** to watch instead of just one collection object.
-This can be useful if you need to bind a group of `$scope` properties to the same listener callback (instead of needing to write different watchers for them all). `$watchGroup` is only available in agular 1.3 onwards, so we don't use it yet in our application (still on angular 1.2.27) and `$watchCollection` can be configured to perform similarly to `$watchGroup`.
+This can be useful if you need to bind a group of `$scope` properties to the same listener callback (instead of needing to write different watchers for them all).
+For performance reasons, `$watchGroup` delays calling the bound listener until the end of the `$digest()` cycle, to wait and see if multiple items in the group change during `$digest()` so the listener is only called once. `$watchGroup` is only available in agular 1.3 onwards, so we don't use it yet in our application (still on angular 1.2.27).

 ### $watch (objectEquality)